wiseman-timelord/Rpg-Gradio-Gguf/README.md

 Architecture: sdxl
 ```
 ...claude sonnet had issues fixing this, try different AI.
+2. Could do with a new row on the conversation page, to display prompting stages and if the model is loaded and possibly cpu/ram usage.

 ## DISCLAIMER:
 - It is advided not to run the scripts in Alpha stage, or unexpected results may occur.